 The preceding approach described might produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although The Organization believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The following tables set forth by level, within the fair value hierarchy, The Organization's investment assets at fair value at June 30:
+The following tables set forth by level, within the fair value hierarchy: